 Traditionally, the OT environment is built with a “set it and forget it” mentality.
 But, once the network is connected to the outside world, that model is no longer optimal.
-The network becomes dynamic, ever-changing and in constant interaction—most changes are legitimate, some are accidental and some, unfortunately, are nefarious.
+The network becomes dynamic, ever-changing and in constant interaction—most changes are legitimate, some are accidental but some, unfortunately, are malicious.

 There are a half dozen aspects of visibility that, together, provide a complete picture into the state of your network.
 They are: